meilisearch/specifications/text/0046-404-405-http-error-code.md

 }
 ```

-E.g. Using a wrong url.
+E.g. using a wrong URL.

 **GET `/indexess/documents/2`**